monsoonmaelstrom/book2/book2.md

 “Nothing good like…?”

 “I don’t know,” I shrug.
-“Probably Dairuvar will invent some reason to make incursions on (( polity name here, got to have a map yo )).
-I imagine that (( the Sinclair polity )) will either remain neutral or join Dairuvar.
+“Probably Dairuvar will invent some reason to make incursions on Avonare or Leira.
+I imagine that Oulanen will either remain neutral or join Dairuvar.
 My money is on the latter.
-Then Avonare and Firgasu will join together against them. (( the craer polity may join them, or it may stay neutral.
-My money is again on the latter.
-I don’t know what that will mean for Branton, Corriven and the Army of the Allied Polities though.
+Then Avonare and Firgasu will join together against them.
+Leira polity may join them, or it may stay neutral.
+My money is again on the latter unless Dairuvar chooses to move against Leira, which is probably why they’ll choose Avonare.
+I don’t know what that will mean for Branton, Corriven, or the Army of the Allied Polities though.
 I’m not great with all that… treaty stuff.
 You probably know more about it than I do.”

 “So you think there will be civil war?”

 “Yes.
 Don’t you?”

-She nods hesitantly.
+She nods reluctantly.

 “You can’t do anything to stop it?”

 “Like what?”
 I ask.
-“I’m not that powerful Amelia.
+“I’m not *that* powerful, Amelia.
 No one is.”

 “What about everyone working together?”